Tim Cahill (Massachusetts politician): 2010 campaign for governor

 Cahill ran as an independent for the office of governor of Massachusetts, with former State Representative Paul Loscocco (R) as his running mate.
 He ran against incumbent Governor Deval Patrick (D) and the former Harvard Pilgrim Healthcare CEO Charlie Baker (R).

 Some pre-election polls showed that Cahill would draw votes from both Patrick and Baker equally, which showed his moderate and centrist position in the race.
 A Boston Globe poll, published on September 26, 2010, showed Cahill to be drawing more votes from Patrick than from Baker.

 On October 1, 2010, Loscocco announced he was withdrawing from the race for lieutenant governor and was endorsing Baker although it was too late to remove his name from the ballot as Cahill's running mate.
 Speculation immediately began over Loscocco's motives and the role of the Baker camp in the decision in which Baker joined Loscocco for the announcement.

 Cahill filed a lawsuit that alleged that Loscocco had colluded with former Cahill Republican staffers to orchestrate his abandonment and e-mails exchanged between Loscocco's top advisor.
 The lawsuit sought to prevent the staffers from sharing proprietary information with the Baker campaign.

 Cahill received 8% of the vote at the November 2, 2010 general election.

 Post-political career

 After leaving the office of treasurer, Cahill became a securities broker in November 2011 with Compass Securities Corporation of Braintree, Massachusetts.
 Cahill ended his employment with Compass on March 7, 2017, shortly after he had paid off his $100,000 civil fine and completed his probationary period from a 2013 settlement with Massachusetts Attorney General Martha Coakley (see next section).

 In July, 2017, Cahill began as the president and executive director of the Quincy Chamber of Commerce.
 At the time, he stated that he had no interest in running for public office again.
+In 2025, he became president and CEO of the South Shore Chamber of Commerce.